-During his illustrious Anfield career Carragher won two FA Cups, three League Cups, the UEFA Champions League and the UEFA Cup and played over 700 games for the club.
+During his illustrious Anfield career he made over 700 appearances winning two FA Cups, three League Cups, the UEFA Champions League and the UEFA Cup.

 He also represented England at under 21 and senior levels making 27 appearances for the youth side and 38 appearances for the senior side.

-Finally retiring at the end of the 2012-13 season, Jamie Carragher went straight into his current role with Sky Sports as a pundit on their Monday Night Football programme alongside former Manchester United rival Gary Neville.
+Finally retiring at the end of the 2012-13 season, he went straight into broadcasting and joined Sky Sports in his current role as a pundit on their Monday Night Football programme alongside former Manchester United rival Gary Neville.

-In October 2017, Carragher joined The Daily Telegraph as its new football expert where he writes a weekly column and contributes to their Total Football podcast.
+In October 2017, he joined The Daily Telegraph as its new football expert where he writes a weekly column and contributes to their Total Football podcast.